Bukumiri

 Bukumiri (alternatively, Bukmiri) was an Albanian tribe (fis) that lived in present-day central and south-eastern Montenegro.
 They were semi-nomadic pastoralists whose social organization was based on kinship around brotherhoods of common patrilineal ancestry.
 Over time they began to settle permanently and in the 15th and 16th centuries they formed their own settlements mostly in Montenegro, but a few branches also in northern Albania.
-In later years, branches of Bukumiri are also found in Sandzak and Kosovo.
+In later years, branches of Bukumiri are also found in Sandžak and Kosovo.

 Name

 The name is a compound of the Albanian words bukë (bread) and mirë (good).
 Their name has been interpreted figuratively as an indication of their wealth.
 Today, in Montenegro their historical presence has been preserved in the toponym of Bukumirsko jezero (Bukumir lake) on Mt.
 Komovi, the location Bukmira (Ulcinj municipality) and the surnames Bukumirić, Bukumirović and Bukumira or Bukumire.
 In Albania, it is preserved in the toponyms of Bukëmirë in Rrëshen and Bukmirë in Bruçaj (Pult).